 Immune-mediated pathology is a feature associated to a greater or lesser extent with all infections.
 In its mildest form it may give rise to acute manifestations of disease e.g. lymph node swelling, but in extreme cases may itself constitute the major factor leading to clinical deterioration.
 Research in the CII on immunopathology takes a comparative approach, utilizing acute (Streptococcus, Influenza) and chronic (leishmaniasis, schistosomiasis, Helicobacter) infection models.
 Collaborative studies with Jon Timmis in the Department of Computer Sciences are aimed at developing computer simulations of complex pathological processes included angiogenesis and granuloma formation.

-We have previously demonstrated that a CD4+ Th1 response to gut flora is sufficient to trigger intestinal inflammation, and that a population of IL-10-producing CD4+ T regulatory cells prevent the onset of colitis in disease-resistant hosts.
-Moreover, we demonstrated that the cytokine IL-23 plays an essential role in the development of bacterial-induced colitis.
+We have previously characterized both the pathogenic and the disease-protective immune response in hosts that are susceptible versus resistant to Hh-induced colitis.
+Our studies have demonstrated that the cytokine IL-23 plays an essential role in the development of bacterial-induced colitis, and that a population of IL-10-producing CD4+ T regulatory cells prevent the onset of colitis in disease-resistant hosts.
 The precise mechanism by which IL-23 contributes to intestinal inflammation is currently unknown; however, this cytokine is known to promote the expansion/maintenance of IL-17A-producing CD4+ Th17 cells that have been implicated in disease pathogenesis in several autoimmune disorders.
-Moreover, IL-23 can under certain conditions make Th17 cells "switch" phenotype towards a Th1-like IFN-γ-screting cell.
-In this regard, we have recently shown that Helicobacter hepaticus-induced colitis is associated with elevated frequencies and numbers of large intestinal CD4+ T cells screting IL-17A and IFN-γ.
-Together, these findings open up the possibility that the Th17 subset is involved in disease pathogenesis also in the intestinal tract.
+Moreover, IL-23 can under certain conditions make Th17 cells switch phenotype towards a Th1-like IFN-γ-secreting cell, commonly called an “ex-Th17 cell”.
+In this regard, we have shown that Hh-induced colitis is associated with elevated frequencies and numbers of intestinal CD4+ T cells secreting IL-17A and IFN-γ, opening up the possibility that the Th17 subset is involved in disease pathogenesis also in the intestinal tract.
+Ex-Th17 cells do however not seem to be essential for the inflammatory process, as we have found that the degree of Hh-induced colitis is indistinguishable in hosts that can or cannot mount an ex-Th17 cell response to the bacterium.

 The lab is interested in understanding how the mucosal immune system senses the bacterial flora, and our goal is to understand the mechanisms by which these microbes trigger pathogenic Th1/Th17 versus disease-protective T regulatory cell responses.
-The research program is currently funded by the Wellcome Trust.
+In collaboration with colleagues at the University of York, we are also using computational approaches to develop an in silico model of intestinal inflammation (see York Computational Immunology Lab).

 Work in the Lacey Lab is centered on the development of novel microbicides and vaccines that can be administered by the intra-vaginal route.
 To further underpin the design of Phase I clinical trials, and in collaboration with the Kaye Lab, we are developing an expanded program of research into the comparative immunobiology of the female genital tract.
 Current research is focused on defining the function of dendritic cells in the vaginal mucosa and their response to intra-vaginally applied immune modulators and / or microbicides.
 Novel 3-dimensional organotypic culture systems are being developed, in order to study DC interactions with local stromal cell populations.
 The roles of FcRn in trans-epithetial transport of IgG and in the regulation of DC function are also being examined.
 Funding for this research program is currently from the HIV EUROPRISE Network and from the Medical Research Council.